Elvis Andrus Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to give up 179 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Royals pitchers combine to rank 24th in baseball in home runs allowed (188 total, 1.3 per game).

-- The righty's last appearance came on Saturday, Aug.
-26 against the Seattle Mariners, when he threw four innings, surrendering four earned runs while allowing nine hits.
+- His last appearance was on Tuesday against the Chicago White Sox, when the right-hander threw five innings, surrendering six earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.